CLOSED FOR INSTALLATION

 Monday - Thursday: 12pm − 5pm

 Friday - Sunday: Closed

 The UAM will be open on Friday, May 25 for the final day of INSIGHTS: The Annual Student Exhibition.

 The University Art Museum is located on the campus of California State University, Long Beach.

 Individualized driving, walking, and public transportation directions available via Google Maps.

 Enter from Bellflower Blvd.
 Turn onto Beach Drive.
-Continue on Beach Drive.
 Turn left on Merriam Way.
 Continue on Merriam Way.
-After the bridge turn right into Lot 15.
-The UAM is only a short walk from Lot 15.
+After the bridge turn right into G5.
+The UAM is only a short walk from Lot G5.

-You may purchase parking permits online on the CSULB Parking Portal or in person; a license plate number is required to purchase a permit at kiosks located in appropriate lots.
+Parking permits are only available for purchase in person; a license plate number is required to purchase a permit at kiosks located in appropriate lots.